johnweisuperior737-creator/Worldwide-Auction-System/SETUP.md

-# Online Auction System - Setup Guide
+# Worldwide Auction System - Setup Guide

 This guide will help you set up the Online Auction System, which includes a React frontend in the `client` directory and a backend powered by Node.js and PostgreSQL in the `server` directory, with PostgreSQL running in a Docker container.